Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Methodology

+It is worth mentioning that our node compression formulation might lead to overcrowded bus stops (with many students) in dense urban areas.
+The school bus schedules can be inefficient if a school bus that visits an overcrowded bus stop is not able to pick up students from any other stops.
+Implications of overcrowded bus stops will be discussed in detail in Section \ref{subsubsection:MH} and a post-processing approach will be proposed to address this issue.

 The node compression technique reduces the maximum number of effective students for any trip $\tau_b \in T_b$, since each bus stop now aggregated multiple students as a single request with a larger capacity.
 Nonetheless, even with the corresponding reduction in the number of nodes in the shareability network, the shareability network might still not be sparse enough for the computational tractability of large-scale problem instances.
-Therefore, we also adopt a heuristic-based edge compression technique that deletes edges that are unlikely to induce shared trips.
-This compression can in theory lead to a sub-optimal solution because we will eliminate feasible sharing possibilities.
+Therefore, we also adopt a heuristic-based edge pruning technique that deletes edges which are unlikely to induce shared trips.
+This pruning technique can in theory leads to a sub-optimal solution because we will eliminate feasible sharing possibilities.
 Our aim is to generate a heuristic set of rules that only eliminate pairings that are very unlikely to occur in practice.